Brent Buchinger

 Parkinson’s disease is the second most common neurodegenerative disease, characterized by progressive losses in motor control and cognitive functioning.
 While recent work has hinted at a gut origin, research elucidating the mechanisms for this pathological pathway is lacking.
 Brent’s work aims to develop a novel microphysiological system mimicking the gut-brain axis with the goal of improving platforms for studying and understanding Parkinson’s disease.

 Brent joined ABNEL in the summer of 2022 as a Chemical Engineering PhD student.
 Prior to his graduate studies at Northeastern University, Brent worked as an analytical chemist at Eurofins Food Integrity & Innovation.
 He obtained his BS in Chemical Engineering at the University of Wisconsin–Madison in December of 2019.
 At his undergraduate institution, Brent’s research focused on catalysis.
-However, his passions switched to biomedical engineering after researching chondrogenic differentiation at Case Western Reserve University in the summer of 2018.
+However, his passions switched to biomedical engineering after researching chondrogenic differentiation during a summer internship at Case Western Reserve University in 2018.

 B.S.
 Chemical Engineering